spiralizing/MidiTS/README.md

 ### Usage
 First you need to convert the .mid file to a .csv with midi to csv software freely available here: https://www.fourmilab.ch/webtools/midicsv/

-Then open the .csv file (for Julia v0.6):
+Then open the .csv file:

 ```
 f = readdlm("File.csv", ',')